Blaisorblade/pdbp.github.io/index.md

 For those who are a bit impatient

- - [AppendixLanguageLevelMeaning](#appendixlanguagelevelmeaning) has demo code where meanings are described at the *language level*.
+ - [AppendixLanguageLevelMeaning](#appendixlanguagelevelmeaning) has demo code describing meanings at the *language level*.
- - [AppendixLibraryLevelMeaning](#appendixlibrarylevelmeaning) has demo code where meanings are described at the *library level*.
+ - [AppendixLibraryLevelMeaning](#appendixlibrarylevelmeaning) has demo code describing meanings at the *library level*.

 #### **Extra programming capabilities**